coocos/k8s-k3d-notes/README.md

                   number: 80
 ```

 This minimal example should be fairly obvious.
-Our Ingress will just route all HTTP requests it receives to our previous example of a Service.
-You could of course perform more complex path based routing to route to multiple Services, but for our learning purposes this is fine.
-To get our humble little Ingress up and running, let's first bring up our Deployment and Service again, since we recreated the entire cluster and everything was wiped out:
+Our ingress will just route all HTTP requests it receives to our example service.
+You could of course perform more complex path based routing to route to multiple services, but for our learning purposes this is fine.
+To get our humble little ingress up and running, let's first bring up our service and pods, since we recreated the entire cluster and everything was wiped out:

 ```shell
 $ kubectl apply -f deployment.yml